timigod/api_doc/source/protocol/ride_hailing.html.md

 requests.post("discovery_endpoint_here", data=payload)
 ```

-In response, an autonomous vehicle might send back a bid with a price for the ride, an ETA and extra services it offers.
+In response, an autonomous vehicle might send back a bid with a price for the ride, the vehicle type and model, and the estimated time of arrival.

 > Bid